-- From the Main Screen push the OK/NEXT button and "DIAG" will display - Press OK/NEXT button again to enter the Diagnostic Menu. - Example of displayed data will read "DIAGNOSTIC MENU MODE RED NITE CONTROL AUTO - CONTROL PHOTOCELL - POWER 110-120V 60HZ" - MODE RED NITE = Indicates the current operating mode the system is in - CONTROL AUTO = Indicates the system mode switch is in Auto position - CONTROL PHOTOCELL = Indicates mode is transitioned with the photocell - CONTROL MANUAL = Indicates the mode switch is placed in the day or night position. - POWER 110-120V 60HZ = Indicates the incoming power supply information that is operating the controller. - Press the OK/NEXT button to review the diagnostics on the power converter. - Example of displayed data will read "BCN1 PC1- WHT MOD1 GOOD- WHT MOD3 GOOD- RED MOD2 GOOD- NO ALARM -PC1 DATE CODE - JAN 6 2011 - 09 42 15" - BCN1 PC1= Indicates which power converter board is being diagnosed - "WHT MOD1 GOOD" Indicates that the white LED strings powered by MOD 1 are operating without failures. - "WHT MOD3 GOOD" Indicates that the white LED strings powered by MOD 3 are operating without failures. - "RED MOD2 GOOD" Indicates that the red string of LEDs powered by MOD 2 is operating without failures. - NO ALARMS = There are no present failures detected on the power converter. - \circ JAN 6 2011 09 42 15 = Indicates the date and time of the latest Firmware Revision of the power converter board in hours, minutes and seconds format. - Press the UP ▲ button to review the diagnostics for any additional power converters or to proceed to the diagnostics on the PCB1 controller board. - Example of displayed data on the PCB1 controller board will read "CONTROL UP TIME - 123 13 45 - MODE TIME - 08 15 30 - STATUS 00000000 - ALA MASK 00000000 - JAN 6 2011 - 09 42 15" - CONTROL = Indicates the diagnostics are displaying for the controller. - UP TIME -123 13 45 = Indicates the amount of time that has elapsed since power cycling of the controller in days, hours and minutes format. - MODE TIME 08 15 30 = Indicates the duration the controller has been in the present mode in hours, minutes and seconds format. - STATUS 00000000 and ALA MASK 0000000 = Indicate diagnostic Alarm Codes that can be useful for interfacing with Flash Technology Technical Support staff to provide a more detailed description of the faults that are occurring with the system. - \circ JAN 6 2011 09 42 15 = Indicates the date and time of the latest Firmware Revision of the controller PCB1 board in hours, minutes and seconds format.
+- From the Main Screen push the OK/NEXT button and "DIAG" will display - Press OK/NEXT button again to enter the Diagnostic Menu. - Example of displayed data will read "DIAGNOSTIC MENU MODE RED NITE CONTROL AUTO CONTROL PHOTOCELL POWER 110-120V 60HZ" - MODE RED NITE = Indicates the current operating mode the system is in - CONTROL AUTO = Indicates the system mode switch is in Auto position - CONTROL PHOTOCELL = Indicates mode is transitioned with the photocell - CONTROL MANUAL = Indicates the mode switch is placed in the day or night position. - POWER 110-120V 60HZ = Indicates the incoming power supply information that is operating the controller. - Press the OK/NEXT button to review the diagnostics on the power converter. - Example of displayed data will read "BCN1 PC1- WHT MOD1 GOOD- WHT MOD3 GOOD- RED MOD2 GOOD- NO ALARM -PC1 DATE CODE - OCT 12 2009 - 09 42 15" - BCN1 PC1= Indicates which power converter board is being diagnosed - "WHT MOD1 GOOD" Indicates that the white LED strings powered by MOD 1 are operating without failures. - "WHT MOD3 GOOD" Indicates that the white LED strings powered by MOD 3 are operating without failures. - "RED MOD2 GOOD" Indicates that the red string of LEDs powered by MOD 2 is operating without failures. - NO ALARMS = There are no present failures detected on the power converter. - $\circ$ OCT 12 2009 09 42 15 = Indicates the date and time of the latest Firmware Revision of the power converter board in hours, minutes and seconds format. - Press the UP ▲ button to review the diagnostics for any additional power converters or to proceed to the side marker diagnostics. - Example of displayed data for side markers will read "MKR T1 MOD1 OUT1 NO ALARMS - MKRS 3 - VALUE 0210 - MAY MOD1 DATE CODE - RLC OCT 12 2009 - 09 42 15" - MKRT1 = Indicates which tier of marker data, if multiple exist on the structure, is being displayed. - MKRS 3 = Indicates the number of markers that are operating on that tier. - VALUE 0210 = Diagnostic data that is calculated relative to the current draw multiplied by the number of markers per tier.
+This value does not represent actual current.

+- $\circ$ RLC OCT 12 2009 09 42 15 = Indicates the date and time of the latest Firmware Revision of the red light controller MOD 1 board in hours, minutes and seconds format. - Press the UP ▲ button to review the diagnostics on the next marker tier.
+If no other marker tiers are on the structure it will proceed to the diagnostics on the PCB1 controller board. - Example of displayed data on the PCB1 controller board will read "CONTROL UP TIME - 123 13 45 - MODE TIME - 08 15 30 - STATUS 00000000 - ALA MASK 00000000 - OCT 12 2009 - 09 42 15" - CONTROL = Indicates the diagnostics are displaying for the controller. - UP TIME -123 13 45 = Indicates the amount of time that has elapsed since power cycling of the controller in days, hours and minutes format. - MODE TIME 08 15 30 = Indicates the duration the controller has been in the present mode in hours, minutes and seconds format. - STATUS 00000000 and ALA MASK 00000000 = Indicate diagnostic Alarm Codes that can be useful for interfacing with Flash Technology Technical Support staff to provide a more detailed description of the faults that are occurring with the system. - $\circ$ OCT 12 2009 09 42 15 = Indicates the date and time of the latest Firmware Revision of the controller PCB1 board in hours, minutes and seconds format.